oraichain/oraichain-static-files/mainnet-static-files/Genesis_validator.md

 ## Start the network

+Please exit the container and follow the below steps to start the nodes

 ### 1. Connect your nodes to other genesis nodes

 The Oraichain team will also provide some public ip addresses for others as a starting point.
 You can check the genesis.json file, at the **website** part to look for our addresses.
 You should add them in the config.toml file, in the pair **persistent_peers** or through the flags to connect with us.